 Indiana's public sculpture is among the finest of world

-artists and includes the world famous Love sculpture, in Love
+artists and includes the world famous Love sculptures created

-Park in Philadelphia, PA.
-Indiana is recognized throughout Europe,
+Cities Park.
+Indiana is recognized throughout Europe, Canada, South America,

-contemporary art including: the Washington National Gallery of the Smithsonian
+the Washington National Gallery of the Smithsonian Institution in Washington

 Robert Indiana's work is specifically associated with the